pogiedoge/git-in-idea-basics/README.md

-This dummy project serves to show the version control capabilities of IntelliJ IDEA.
+This dummy project exists to show the version control capabilities of IntelliJ IDEA.